Senior Management Team

-AELP is a national membership organisation that represents the interests of over 900+ organisations that deliver apprenticeships, employability support and vocational learning.
+AELP is a national membership organisation that represents the interests of an extensive number of organisations that deliver apprenticeships, employability support and vocational learning.

 Our main purpose is to lobby for government funded skills and employment programmes that increase workforce productivity and improve social mobility.

 We offer a range of benefits to our members including guaranteed up-to-date news and insight, added value services to strengthen your business, and lobbying to ensure your interests are represented effectively.